 What comes to mind when you think of a New Orleans style house?
 How do they look like?
 New Orleans is one of the most unique cities in the United States.
 Its uniqueness comes from the diverse cultures that influence the city.
-You can see this diversity in New Orleans food, attire, music, streets and even it’s houses.
-New Orlean is a colorful city and this is represented in its houses.
+You can see this diversity in New Orleans food, attire, music, streets and even its houses.
+New Orleans is also a colorful city and this is represented in its houses.

 Spanish street signs in New Orleans

 The Early New Orleanian residents after Native Americans were French.
 In 1788 and 1794, the city of New Orleans suffered devastating fires that brought down more than 1000 homes (source).
-Later on, France gave Spain control of the state particularly, the city of New Orleans as means of paying their debt.
+Later on, France gave Spain control of the state particularly, the city of New Orleans as a means of paying their debt.
 The Spanish rule lasted between 1763 – 1803 (40 years).
 This was how Spanish influence and culture seeped into the city.
 Especially their architectures.
-Warm tropical colors and flat tiled roofs were used in designing the houses.
+Warm tropical colors and flat tiled roofs were used in designing these houses.
 Besides the houses’ beauty, the buildings were (are) made of stucco and bricks; a measure taken by the Spanish government.
-This was their solution to avoiding the houses burn down like they did before (source).
+This was their solution for avoiding the houses from burning down as they once did before (source).

 Lafitte’s Blacksmith Shop

-Very few houses survived the fire of 1788 and 1794, one of these rare houses and oldest in the city is the Lafitte’s Blacksmith Shop building, it was built between 1772 and 1791 based on the National Historic Registry, although a historical plaque on the building states that it was built as early as the 1720s. (source)
+Very few houses survived the fire of 1788 and 1794.
+One of which is the Lafitte’s Blacksmith Shop.
+It is a rare house and one of the oldest in the city.
+Based on the National Historic Registry, it was built between 1772 and 1791.
+However, a historical plaque on the building states that it was built as early as the 1720s. (source)

-Although many of the houses in New Orleans are of Spanish influence, there were still influences from France, U.S. and the Creoles.
-According to The Times Picayune, ” The best surviving examples of this early phase of Creole architecture in the French Quarter are Madame John’s Legacy at 632 Dumaine St. and the Ossorno House at 913 Gov. Nicholls St., both of which date back to the 1780s” (source).
-A Creole style house consisted of walls made of bricks or mud mixed with moss, an oversized norman roof and spacious wooden galleries.
-These galleries were a spaced that connected the indoors and outdoors of the house.
-“Staircases were located outside of the gallery, chimneys were centralized, all apertures had French doors or shutters, hallways and closets were all but unknown, and the entire edifice was raised on piers above soggy soils”- The Times Picayune.
+Although many of the houses in New Orleans are of Spanish influence, there are still houses with influences from France, the U.S., and from the Creoles.
+According to The Times-Picayune, ” The best surviving examples of this early phase of Creole architecture in the French Quarter are Madame John’s Legacy at 632 Dumaine St. and the Ossorno House at 913 Gov. Nicholls St., both of which date back to the 1780s” (source).
+A Creole-style house consists of walls made of bricks or mud mixed with moss, an oversized norman roof, and spacious wooden galleries.
+These wooden galleries are a space that connects the indoors and outdoors of the house.
+“Staircases were located outside of the gallery, chimneys were centralized, all apertures had French doors or shutters, hallways and closets were all but unknown, and the entire edifice was raised on piers above soggy soils”- The Times-Picayune.

 The Lafitte’s Blacksmith Shop has a Creole roof and center chimney but lacks a gallery and raised construction because it was built for a commercial purpose and not a residential purpose- The Time Picayune